Post Acute Phase Management in PACU or ICU

 - Compartment syndrome (Secondary to rhabdomyolysis)

 Report this anesthetic complication on the AMRA form to the MH Registry of MHAUS.
-Forms are available on line at www.mhaus.org/registy as a pdf that can be printed out and by contacting:
+Printable PDF forms are available on line via the registry area of our site, or by contacting:

 North American MH Registry of MHAUS